vypxl/tx8/spec/spec.md

 - 16 megabyte memory
 - 4 byte addresses
 - reading or writing out of bounds (beyond 0xffffff) truncates the address to 24-bit: `0x12345678 => 0x345678`
+- when reading at the edge of memory, 0 is read for all out of bounds bytes
+- when writing at the edge of memory, all out of bounds bytes are ignored
 - 4mb (#0x000000 - #0x3fffff) system reserved / registers (read/writable)
 - 8mb (#0x400000 - #0xbfffff) loaded cartridge data (read/writable)
 - 4mb (#0xc00000 - #0xffffff) work RAM (read/writable)